 The third step of creating a unique selling proposition is to compare your product with your competitor’s products.
 How does your product generate more value for your audience than your competitor’s product?

-Ask yourself, is it cheaper, faster, more efficient, creative, have better design, more functions?
+Ask yourself, is it cheaper, faster, more efficient, creative, has better design, more functions?

 All of these points will add value to your product, and that’s how you will stand out from the competition.